-I was working in my garden the other day pulling up crabgrass.
-If you have worked on your yard or in your garden, you know what that’s like.
-You see what looks like a single blade of grass sticking up but when you try to pull it it doesn’t budge.
-As you dig around you find many tendrils spreading out in different directions.
-Dig a little further and you find this tangled mess of root ball with shoots going off in all different directions.
+The other day I was working in my garden pulling up crabgrass.
+If you have ever worked on your yard or in your garden, you know what that’s like.
+You see what may look like a single blade of grass sticking up but when you try to pull it it doesn’t budge.
+As you dig around you find there are many tendrils spreading out in different directions.
+Dig a little further and you may find this tangled mess of root ball with shoots going off in all different directions.

-To me it seems that bitter roots in our soul could look much like that.
+In my mind it seems that bitter roots in our soul could look much like that.
 Often we may not even realize that ugly old root ball is in there.
-We may deal with those single blades or issues as they come up and think we are taking care of the problem.
-But if we don’t get to the root we will continue to have the same issues over and over again in our lives.
+We may see those single blades or issues as they come up without realizing the root ball under the surface.
+We try to fix the issue and think that that will take care of the problem.
+But if we don’t get to the root we can continue to have the same issues over and over again in our lives.

 The Bible says in Hebrews 12:15 “ looking carefully lest anyone fall short of the grace of God; lest any root of bitterness springing up cause trouble, and by this many become defiled”.
 These bitter roots in our lives have the power to not only continue harming us, but to cause harm to others in our lives and in our interactions with them.

 Just like that crabgrass where the roots can be so strong and so stubborn, so too the bitter roots in our lives.
 If we’re not aware of them, or don’t deal with them they can become like chains.
 Chaining us to behaviors or attitudes that we may feel we just can’t get free from.
 Strongholds in our minds.

 These bitter roots can come from things that may have happened to us, or been said to us in the past.
 Maybe even so long ago, we don’t really remember what they were anymore.
 Yet the damage is still lurking there in our soul.
 Perhaps it caused a pattern to form in our lives.